tula3and/tula3and.github.io/_posts/2021-10-04-project-cloud.md

 I joined in this project, [cloud-ready](https://github.com/qiskit-advocate/qamp-fall-21/issues/16), related to my first advocate activity, QAMP.
 The mentor, Marco, specified several things of the project and I had chosen an import issue as a top priority among them.
 It is an import error and this occurs when executing `import qiskit_metal` in the cloud environment.
-Our main project is providing Qiskit Metal as a service, similar to Composer or Lab in IBM Quantum: https://quantum-computing.ibm.com/.
+Our main project is providing Qiskit Metal as a service, similar to Composer or Lab in IBM Quantum: [https://quantum-computing.ibm.com/](https://quantum-computing.ibm.com/).
-Therefore, it is quite critical error which must be solved.
+Therefore, it is a quite critical error which must be solved.

 ## How I figured out the issue